We meet the Bilton siblings and establish a bit of background

 “Not until Father dies.”
 Malcolm shook his head ruefully.

-“An honor I would indeed trade with you, Isa,” Hiram answered without even looking up from the text he studied.
-“I would much prefer a career helping people as a priest than traveling through a black, cold void searching for people to kill — or waiting for someone to find and kill me.”
+“An honor I would indeed trade with you, Isa,” Hiram replied without even looking up from the text he studied.
+“I would prefer a career helping people as a priest than traveling through a black, cold void searching for people to kill — or waiting for someone to find and kill me.”

 “That’s just it.”
 Making the pouty face once more, Isabelle continued, “ever since the Edicts declared women unfit for the Priesthood, we’re condemned to spend our lives in convents, serving no one.”